tvsnarayana/AzureDevTestDeploy/readme.md

     $ docker exec dev docker ps

+## Viewing the results of the Dev applications ##

+--- FIXME: need to ensure we can connect to the two apps from outside the container

+## Testing ##

+--- FIXME: add example unit tests to both dev containers

+## Restarting Development Containers ##

+--- FIXME: make the watcher file work (see below para)

+FIXME: The development container will watch for changes in your configuration files and rebuild/restart development versions of your application containers whenever necessary.
+See the readme.md file for more information.

-Note that this script will remove a previously running dev container.
+Note that script/dev.sh will remove any previously running dev container.
 This means that each time your run this script the ASP.Net and Java dev containers need to be rebuilt from scratch.
 This can be slow.
 For this reason you probably only want to run this script when you want to